klust/SupercomputersForStarters/docs/C02_Processors/C02_S07_Distributed_memory.md

 The picture looks almost exactly as the one for NUMA shared memory, but there is one big difference: the nature of the network.
-The network cannot support direct memory access (and coherency of caches, something that we have not seen yet) as in the NUMA shared memory case, has a higher latency and lower bandwidth, but can economically cover longer distances.
+The network cannot support direct memory access (and coherency of caches, something that we have not seen yet) as in the NUMA shared memory case, and has a higher latency and lower bandwidth, but can economically cover longer distances.
 The network is used for communication via sending and receiving software-initiated messages.
 There is no joint global address space (at least not in hardware, some companies have tried to emulate that in software).
 There is an evolution towards interconnects with some limited memory semantics that make it easier to create some kind of global address space, but not to the extent that it is as transparent to use as in the case of a NUMA shared memory machine.

+???
+Note "Virtual shared memory solutions"
+    Many research projects and startups have tried to emulate shared memory over distributed memory cluster interconnects.
+Some software presented a virtual machine to the OS, while other software solutions work more at the user level and just try to present a shared memory to an application.

+    ScaleMP was a now defunct company that made a virtual shared memory machine running over InfiniBand clusters.
+That software was also offered on the first Tier-1 system of the Vlaams Supercomputer Centrum for those users who needed more memory and a larger number of cores in shared memory than nodes at that time could offer.

+    These technologies are not very important anymore today as the scalability limits of shared memory, especially at the software level, can be reached already on a single node.

 As there is no direct access to the memory of another node, it is also not possible to run a process across nodes.
 So an application will consist of multiple processes,